DariaPolubenko/DariaPolubenko/README.md

 ### Other about me
 *   📍  I'm based in Porto, Portugal
-*   👩🏻‍💻  Currently I'm learning Java Spring Framework, SQL
+*   👩🏻‍💻  Currently I'm learning Java Spring Framework
 *   🤸🏼  Like fitness, studying algorithms, and solving brain teasers
 *   ⛰  Love mountain hiking for inspiration and strength
 *   🌍  Actively learning English and Portuguese languages